f-u-t-u-r-e/Citation-Generator/README.md

 ### Overview
 TransTool is a desktop GUI application that converts DOI, paper URLs, BibTeX, RIS, or plain-text citations into target reference formats.

+## 💡 Motivation

+This project stems from a real pain point I experienced while writing academic papers: many publishers have strict formatting requirements for references in manuscript submissions.
+Since some specific formats aren't readily available, I had to rely on various websites to convert them manually one by one.

+## 🎯 Goal

+To solve this, I decided to build a more convenient and versatile citation format converter, aiming to save researchers from the tedious formatting process.

+## 🚧 Current Status

+Admittedly, the current version is still very bare-bones (MVP stage).
+- Currently supported core feature: It simply reads a `DOI` and fetches the corresponding reference in the required format based on that DOI.

+## 🤝 Contributing

+I'm hoping some experienced developers might have more efficient ways to tackle this under the hood, and I welcome anyone interested to jump in and help improve the project!

+While it might not be the most technically complex tool right now, the core idea is simply to solve a practical problem and boost productivity.

 ### Key Features
 - Auto-detect input type: DOI / URL / BibTeX / RIS / plain text